Try3D/Motorq-Assignment/README.md

 # MotorQ Fleet Management System

-A robust, scalable, and high-performance fleet management and vehicle telemetry platform built with TypeScript, Express, PostgreSQL, and Redis.
-Designed for real-time tracking, smart alerting, secure ingestion, and fleet-wide analytics, the system supports high-throughput operations and background processing.
+A robust fleet management and vehicle telemetry platform built with TypeScript, Express, PostgreSQL, and Redis.
+Designed for real-time tracking, alerts, secure ingestion, and fleet-wide analytics.

 ---